 India's Aditya Birla Fashion to buy exclusive rights to Reebok in India

-BENGALURU, Dec 14 (Reuters) - India's Aditya Birla Fashion and Retail Ltd ADIA.NSsaid on Tuesday it had in-principal approved buying exclusive online and offline rights to the global sports wear brand Reebok for the Indian market.
+BENGALURU, Dec 14 (Reuters) - India's Aditya Birla Fashion and Retail Ltd (ABFRL) ADIA.NSsaid on Tuesday it would buy exclusive rights to sell global sportswear brand Reebok's products both online and offline in the Indian market.

 ((Chandini.M@thomsonreuters.com; +918061822697;))